Wulfhere, Ealdorman of Wiltshire: Possible deal with Guthrum

-Alfred was retreating and Guthrum had overrun a large part of Wessex, the chronicle says that the greater part of the population had to submit to him.
-The historian Barbara Yorke suggests that under these circumstances Wulfhere may well have had to negotiate with Guthrum.
-However, when Alfred reestablished control, after his victory at the Battle of Edington, Wulfhere's relationship with Guthrum may have been construed as treason.
-(Note: Other historians, for example David Sturdy, suggest that Wulfhere may simply have fled the country.)
+Alfred was retreating and Guthrum had overrun a large part of Wessex, and the Chronicle says that the greater part of the population had to submit to him.
+The historian Barbara Yorke suggests that Wulfhere may have been the brother of Queen Wulfthryth, the wife of Alfred's elder brother, King Æthelred, King of Wessex and uncle of Wulfthryth's sons, Æthelhelm and Æthelwold; Alfred became king when Æthelred died in 871 because Æthelred's sons were young children, and Wulfhere may have negotiated with Guthrum in 878 with the aim of making one of his nephews a client king of Wessex.
+However, when Alfred reestablished control after his victory at the Battle of Edington, Wulfhere's negotiations with Guthrum would have been construed as treason.